I was reading a website out there called a mediaequalizer.com.

 No, I'm just feeling a little stressed out.

-I've got to write something for National Review.
+I've got to write something for national review.

 It's got to be submitted by tomorrow.

-It's gonna be really hard.
+It's going to be really hard.

-I'm just uncomfortable writing about my I've got a hook for this, but I'm just uncomfortable writing about you know personal pronoun I this and I that just makes me nervous doing that.
+I've got a hook for this, but I'm just uncomfortable writing about, you know, personal pronoun I this and I that.

-But I've it's so I'm stressing out over it.
+So I'm stressing out over it.

 Bottom line.